Medicare Enrollment Periods At-A-Glance

 See these, and other, SEPs with detailed descriptions at Medicare.gov

-If you miss your initial Enrollment Period or Special Enrollment Periods, you can enroll during the Open Enrollment Period for Medicare Advantage and Prescription Drug Plans:
+If you miss your Initial Enrollment Period or Special Enrollment Periods, you can enroll during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period:

 October 15 through December 7